 The second best thing you can do with WEL data is build graphs.
-You can have up to 12 graphs, each with up to 8 sensors on them.
+You can have up to 8 graphs, each with multiple lines on them.
 Graphs are great for plotting Zone Air or Water temperatures or GSHP power usage or whatever.
 If you really want to see how something is working... then graph it.